questdb/dasher-fe/README.md

 There is also an **optional** [THOUGHTS.md](thoughts.md) page.

-As you go, feel free to write things.
+As you go, feel free to write any interesting thoughts.

-Brevity is OK - it's for you to share what's on your mind.

 If you have any questions, please reach out to us!